 - Alternative Investments

-The August 2021 exam window lasts from 24 to 30 August 2021.
+The November 2021 level 1 exam window lasts from 16 to 22 November 2021.
 So, you can have from 4 to 5 weeks of – what we call – Final Review.
 Basically that's when you should do as many mock exams as possible!

 After you study & revise all the topics, there’s the Final Review.
 With all mocks and other practice tests, it’s usually the most intensive of all the study time.
 But this Final Review will be just a cherry on top if you review regularly not only after each quality-time Study Block but also as you move from one CFA exam reading to the other.

 Below’s a timetable for this 6-month level 1 study plan.
 Upon creating your own study schedule, the dates will get adjusted and you'll be able to choose your START DATE and EXAM DATE (within your exam window).